-However, thanks to a new far-flung hoodie, called the Vollebak Baker Miller Pink Hoodie, cyclists can apparently get away from it all, by simply zipping up into this cocoon like hoodie – and staking out some calm.
+However, thanks to a new far-flung garment, called the Vollebak Baker Miller Pink Hoodie, cyclists can apparently get away from it all by simply zipping up into this cocoon like hoodie – and staking out some calm.

 According to its London-based creators, Steve and Nick Tidball, the Vollebak Hoodie, is intended to help cyclists (or any athlete for that matter), prepare for endurance events and races.
 To wit: “it’s built for the high-pressure waiting periods in adventure sports, competition and high endurance expeditions”.

 Accordingly, when the pink hoodie is zippered-up it serves to opaque the athlete’s vision, using a crucial shade of pink, which is intended to induce “mind hack”, while also reducing the athlete’s heart rate.
 Meanwhile, the “mesh visor” is engineered to slow a athlete’s breathing” by reducing oxygen intake.
 And, while the athlete is able to see out, the mesh visor prevents the world from seeing in.

 The design-duo referred to a series of experiments conducted by Alexander Schauss, a Director of Life Sciences at the American Institute of Biosocial Research, between 1979 and 1987, which “demonstrated how just 15 minutes exposure to a color named Baker Miller Pink could suppress violent and aggressive behavior in prisoners and delinquents”.

 “Replicating the exact color of the original tests, the Baker Miller Pink Hoodie is built for the high-pressure waiting periods in adventure sports and competition, when the ability to relax can be key to success or survival.”

 Additionally, the VolleBak Hoodie also comes with a soundtrack of pink noise, which claims to be able to put the listener into a “meditative state”, while regulating the brainwaves.